adrianosilvareis/auth-server/doc/log/activity-log.md

 - [ ] record all accesses for an observed route
 - [ ] access record must be a decorator
+- [x] list accesses for the account owner
-- [ ] list accesses for the account owner and system administrator
+- [ ] list accesses for the system administrator